Tender pork cutlets are lightly coated, seasoned, and cooked until golden brown.

 For this recipe, I combine flour, bread crumbs ( I like to use an Italian style), salt, and a little thyme in a bowl -a pie plate works great.

 In a separate pie plate, I whisk eggs with a tablespoon of water.
-Dip one pork cutlets into the eggs wash, allowing excess to drip, then immediately dip the cutlet in the flour mixture.
+Dip one pork cutlet into the eggs wash, allowing excess to drip, then immediately dip the cutlet in the flour mixture.
 Repeat with all the cutlets.

 Heat a large skillet over medium heat.
 Add olive oil.
 Working in batches, brown the cutlets for about 2-3 minutes per side or until browned.